 With close to 20 different varieties of apples as well as pumpkins, this family-run farm has lots of fall fun, with apple picking starting in early September.
-On weekends, take a hayride that passes through the orchards and pumpkin fields to the crest of a hill, offering gorgeous views of the fall foliage.
+On weekends, take a hayride through the orchards and pumpkin fields to the crest of a hill, offering gorgeous views of the fall foliage.
 The original barn now serves as a fruit and produce stand.
 You can also enjoy fresh pies, doughnuts, and more—all made on the farm.
-Note: The farm only accepts cash (or check).
+Note: The farm only accepts cash or checks.

 Head to the farm to get your bags and rentable picking poles and catch a hayride to the apple orchard.
-The farm offers more than a dozen varieties of apples available at different times throughout the season—picking starts September 1, 2019—so be sure to check the schedule to see when your favorites are ready.
-Pumpkin picking will be available later in the season, and the farm also offers choose-and-cut Christmas trees starting November 30.
-Its bake shop and markets offer freshly made pies, cookies, apple cider doughnuts, strudel sticks, and more, as well as snacks, and seasonal crafts and gifts.
+The farm offers more than a dozen varieties of apples available at different times throughout the season—picking starts the last weekend of August or the first weekend of September—so be sure to check the schedule to see when your favorites are ready.
+Pumpkin picking is available later in the season, and the farm also offers cut-your-own Christmas trees starting November 28, 2020.
+Its bakeshop and markets offer freshly made pies, cookies, apple cider doughnuts, strudel sticks, and more, as well as snacks, and seasonal crafts and gifts.

 Where To Go Apple Picking in Rockland County

-Apples and fall fun are waiting at Dr. Davies Farm.
+Apples and fall fun awaits at Dr. Davies Farm.
 Photo by Matt Nighswander

-Dr. Davies offers 4,000 trees spread over 55 acres, weekend hayrides drawn by tractor trailers, a corn maze, as well as homemade doughnuts, pies, and more.
+Dr. Davies offers 4,000 trees spread over 55 acres, weekend hayrides drawn by tractor-trailers, a corn maze, as well as homemade doughnuts, pies, and more.
 Bring cash, as credit cards are not accepted.
-Apple picking starts September 1, 2019.
+Apple picking starts on Monday, September 7, 2020.

 This farm offers a variety of apples throughout the season, with picking starting in September.
-Don’t forget to visit the farm store and bakery with tons of goodies to choose from.
+Don’t forget to visit the farm store and bakery, which offers tons of goodies to choose from.

 Where To Go Apple Picking in Orange County

-Formerly Applewood Orchards, Apple Dave's was named for founder David Hull in 2015.
+Formerly Applewood Orchards, Apple Dave's was renamed for its founder, David Hull, in 2015.
 In addition to delicious apples and pumpkins, there are wagon rides, puppet shows, live music, and fresh apple cider donuts.
 Activities are free, and you only pay for what you pick.

 Apple picking starts in September at this Newburgh farm, which offers more than 15 varieties to choose from.
 Along with the picking, kids can have fun in the playhouses that make up the “Little Village.”
-The entrance fee is $5 (with $2 going towards your picking)—but if you plan on heading over often, you can snag a season pass.
+The entrance fee is $5—but if you plan on heading over often, you can snag a season pass.
 You’ll also find apple cider donuts, apple cider, and lots of other tasty treats.

 Instead of taking a wagon ride out to the orchards, drive your car up to the tree of your choice.
 On weekends, head to the Family Fun Area for an apple maze, pony rides, a family-friendly haunted house, face painting, live music, a pumpkin patch, and more.
-The farm offers 14 different types of apples, so be sure to check the farm's ripening schedule to find out when your favorites will ready to pick.
+The farm offers 14 different types of apples, so be sure to check its ripening schedule to find out when your favorites will ready.

-There are lots of different varieties of apples to choose from—from Gala in early September to Golden Delicious in the beginning of October.
+There are lots of different varieties of apples to choose from—from gala in early September to Golden Delicious at the beginning of October.
 Along with a market, there’s cider made on the premises.

 Where To Go Apple Picking in Dutchess County

-This 122-acre farm offers extensive pick-your-own options including apples, pumpkins, squash and more.
-Barton boasts tons of activities including a corn maze, haunted house, bounce house, slides and train rides.
-Read our in-depth profile on Barton Orchard for more details.
+This 122-acre farm offers extensive pick-your-own options including apples, pumpkins, squash, and more.
+Barton boasts tons of activities including a corn maze, haunted house, bounce house, slides, and train rides.
+Read our in-depth profile of Barton Orchard for more details.